wardle/hermes-docker/README.md

 java -jar target/hermes.jar --db snomed.db compact
 java -jar target/hermes.jar --db snomed.db index
 ```

+If you're not in the UK, manually download a distribution, and [follow the
+instructions to manually import the data files](https://github.com/wardle/hermes)/

 Assuming you have done these steps, with the `hermes` github repository cloned to ~/Dev/hermes,
 simply run: